MicroStrategy/rest-api-docs/docs/common-workflows/analytics/filter-data/filter-dossier-instances/apply-filters-to-a-dossier.md

 ---
-title: Apply filters to a dossier
+title: Apply filters to a dashboard
-sidebar_label: Apply filters to a dossier
+sidebar_label: Apply filters to a dashboard
-description: In this workflow, you create an instance of a dossier using the filter selections originally defined for the dossier.
-You then change the values for the filter selections and re-execute the dossier instance with the new values.
-As a way to see the results of each filter, you export the dossier instance to PDF.
+description: In this workflow, you create an instance of a dashboard using the filter selections originally defined for the dashboard.
+You then change the values for the filter selections and re-execute the dashboard instance with the new values.
+As a way to see the results of each filter, you export the dashboard instance to PDF.
 ---

 :::tip